Best Manhwa 2023

 Besides the No. 1 on this list, the anime announcement of this isekai manhwa is one of the most anticipated.
 Of course, who wouldn’t want to see this story come alive?

-Tower of God revolves around the boy named Twenty-Fifth Bam and his feats inside the mysterious Tower.
-This enigmatic structure isn’t simple: it houses more than just beings and trials.
+This is a story about a boy named Twenty-Fifth Bam and his experiences in the mysterious Tower.
+This strange structure is not typical: it holds more than just creatures and obstacles.

 The manhwa’s plot is something of a marvel itself.